All be he subject to mortalitie,

 “I suppose you know that you are the God of the new Movement here, the newest of the new women’s movements, and you are the only male creature who is admitted to godhead in the movement.
 It has all sorts of names because it is not yet co-ordinated.
 Small groups from California to New York have formed to defy Christianity and all organized religion, to worship the female principle, and to bring back the Great Goddess.”

 Graves himself was deeply indebted to Frazer’s meta-myth.
-According to Barbara Davies, while Robert Graves was not himself Neo-Pagan, “he gave Paganism a lasting mythic vision of the relationship between the Goddess and her consort.”
+According to Barbara Davy, while Robert Graves was not himself Neo-Pagan, “he gave Paganism a lasting mythic vision of the relationship between the Goddess and her consort.”

 “Graves used Frazer as a source for his mythic vision of the Goddess and her consort.
 He split Frazer’s dying and resurrecting god into the gods of the waxing and waning year, probably from Welsh stories of annual fights, such as Gwyn ap Nudd and Gwythr in the Mabinogion.
 Graves’ understanding of the seasonal relationship between the Goddess and the God became integrated into the Wiccan festival cycle.
 He constructed a poetic myth that contributed to making Goddess religion explicit in the form of Wicca.”

 Grevel Lindop also cites Frazer as in important influence on Graves.
 In his introduction to the 1997 edition of The White Goddess, Lindop states: